Ethical Dilemma & Issues in the Psychotherapy Case Study Example, Ireland

-Confidentiality is an important aspect in the relationship of client and therapist as it ensures protection to the psychotherapy notes of the client.
+Confidentiality is an important aspect of the relationship between client and therapist as it ensures the protection of the psychotherapy notes of the client.

-If the mental health information of the client is leaked into the public then it can be very harmful for the privacy and reputation of the client which makes him reluctant to seek for further sessions of therapy.
+If the mental health information of the client is leaked to the public then it can be very harmful to the privacy and reputation of the client which makes him reluctant to seek further sessions of therapy.

-It is an elementary idea which can be applied to the therapeutic practice.
+It is an elementary idea that can be applied to the therapeutic practice.
 The confidentiality issue is a serious ethical dilemma for the psychotherapist.

-So therefore, building privacy and security information system in the healthcare will boost the level of confidence in such systems leading to it’s implentation.
+So, therefore, building privacy and security information system in healthcare will boost the level of confidence in such systems leading to their implementation.